Ready to say goodbye to debt for good? Learn More

 Who Can Garnish My Wages in Louisiana?

-• Debt collectors: Debt collectors, or debt collection agencies, are hired by creditors to collect money for them.
-These agencies can also garnish your wages.
+• Debt collectors: These agencies are hired by creditors to collect unpaid debts.
+Once they have a judgment, they can garnish wages.

-• The Internal Revenue Service (IRS) can garnish your wages to pay back taxes without a judgment using a wage levy.
+• The IRS can garnish your wages for unpaid federal taxes using a wage levy.

-• Federal student loan servicers work with the Department of Education and can garnish your wages to collect on defaulted student loans without a judgment.
+• Federal student loan servicers, working with the U.S. Department of Education, can garnish your wages if you default on federal student loans.

-The below sections focus on wage garnishment for non-special debts that can only happen after a judgment.
+The next sections explain how wage garnishment works in Louisiana for debts that require a court judgment.

 Upsolve Member Experiences